benhoyt/benhoyt.github.com/writings/jubilant.md

 But doesn't spawning a new process have a lot of overhead?
 For this use case, relatively little (especially on Linux, where spawning new processes is fast).
 The `deploy` command might take a second or two, so adding a few milliseconds on top of that is no big deal.

 But what about stability?
 That was a real concern.
-But the Juju team commits to a stable CLI in a major version: they won't change the command-line arguments.
+But the Juju team commits to a stable CLI within a major version: they won't change the command-line arguments.
 They sometimes change the default text output, but they don't break the JSON output format, which is what Jubilant uses (`--format json`).

 Jubilant doesn't replace all uses of python-libjuju, of course: if you want to stream something or subscribe to events, you're out of luck.
 But python-libjuju was used mainly to integration-test Juju operators (called "charms"), and Jubilant works great for that.